India

 Phase II: Build and fit-out Implementation Phase

-This phase will commence form Jan 2025.
+This phase will commence from Jan 2025.
 This phase will consist of construction activities and commencement of train the trainer and testing facilities.

 Phase III: Operationalisation and scale-up and development phase